 How to clone or duplicate installed apps:

 - Download and install the App Cloner app from their website.

-- Open App Cloner, select the app you want to duplicate, give it a new name, etc.
+- Open App Cloner and select the app you want to duplicate.

 After installing the new app, you will have two copies of the same app installed on your phone.

 - As of May 2019, the free version of App Cloner is enough to do this, but feel free to upgrade if you want to have more than one clone of the same app.

 - Since you're installing an .apk file, Android will ask you if you really want to install the app.

 - Cloned apps will not receive updates from the Play Store as they only exist on your phone.

 - Because cloned apps are "new" apps, icons packs might not recognise the new app.

 - There's no need to keep App Cloner installed, the cloned apps work without it.